under-construction-original-copyright-journeycamera.jpeg

 The Shoulder Carry is my personal favorite.
 I became a shoulder strap fan because it is easy off and easy on.
 The UPstrap® sure-grip shoulder pad is the best non-slip shoulder strap - period - full stop.
 Your camera strap will remain on your shoulder without physical contortions keeping your shoulder and neck muscles supple and relaxed.

 The Sling or Bandolier Cross-Body Carry is sometimes best for a heavy camera and lens.
-The main upside to a sling carry is your activity level.
-A sling is a better solution if you are hiking or jumping from rock to rock across the river to get a photo of a fly fisherman.
+A sling is a better solution if you are hiking or jumping from rock to rock to get a photo of the fly fisherman.
 The sling carry is also better when you have a torn rotator cuff.
 However, the sling/messenger bag carry style makes a shirt pocket almost useless.
 Cell phones, pens, wallets, etc. tend to pop out of your front pocket.
 Your shirt will wrinkle and perhaps come un-buttoned.

 The Neck Carry - The only time you should have a camera strap around your neck is when you are shooting.
 During that time, the camera is mostly in your hands removing the weight off your neck.
 Having a few pounds around your neck for hours is painful and may damage your neck.
 A professional photographer or a retired press photographer will tell you the neck carry is very bad.
 Besides, you look like a "goober" (Ken Rockwell humor)